 I Kiss Your Hoof: Mare Do Well kisses Rainbow Dash's hoof when they say goodbye to one another before Dash leaves for Canterlot in order to perform in the Hearth's Warming play.
 Indirectly, since it's through her mask, but the intention is clear.

-Interface Spoiler: After about chapter five or so, it becomes rather painfully obvious that Mare Do Well has to be Pinkie Pie — if for no other reason than that any other possibility would make no sense from a standpoint of technical narrative construction.
+Interface Spoiler: After about chapter five or so, some of the more literary-minded readers may get the sense that Mare Do Well has to be Pinkie Pie — if for no other reason than that any other possibility would make no sense from a standpoint of technical narrative construction.
 Nopony else had enough screen time to even interact with Rainbow Dash long enough for it to not be a complete left-fielder with no buildup.

 In Vino Veritas: After the Hearth's Warming Eve Play, Applejack and Rainbow Dash get a little tipsy and a little too honest with one another.